sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 You can subscribe to the associated [[https://lma.metelu.net/mailman/listinfo/sage-words|mailing-list]] to discuss about this.

+== How do I implement my language ? my tiling ? ==

+There are different places to look at for examples:
+ * sage.categories.examples.languages: two examples of languages.
+PalindromicLanguages (the language of palindromes) and UniformMonoid (the submonoid of the free monoid on {a,b} that contains as many a as b).
+ * sage.categories.examples.factorial_languages: ??? (need an example)
+ * sage.monoids.free_monoid: implementation of the free monoid.
+ * sage.combinat.languages.*: where most implementation of languages should go.

+For tilings, there is not yet examples.

 == Structure ==

 The refactorization of the current code should go in the patch [[http://trac.sagemath.org/sage_trac/ticket/12224|#12224]] which is almost done.
 Up to now the code is a bit dissaminated everywhere in Sage: